How Does Debt Settlement Affect Your Credit Score?

 The Bottom Line

 And nothing is permanent.
-As long as you complete your debt settlement agreement and follow through with good financial habits in the future, eventually your credit score will rebound and you’ll be back on track.
+As long as you complete your debt settlement agreement and follow through with good financial habits in the future, your credit score will rebound and you’ll be back on track.

 FAQs